A police officer filed a criminal complaint yesterday seeking to have a journalist for the BBC charged with insulting His Majesty the King.

 Thanthawut given a 10 year jail sentence for lese majeste and three years for violating the Computer Crimes Act.

 However FACT (Freedom against Censorship Thailand) point out that Thanthawut's defence was that he was only the site designer, and did not contribute to the content.
-The site's editing, content and administration is based overseas, presumably in the USA.
+The site's editing, content and administration is based overseas, presumably in

 A Thai man could face up to 15 years in prison after he was arrested in Bangkok for selling copies of an Australian documentary about Thailand's royal family, police said Tuesday.

 Eakachai Hongkangwan was charged under Thailand's lese majeste rules which prohibit criticising the kingdom's monarchy, after undercover police arrested him with CDs containing the programme in Bangkok on March 10.
-He was charged on two counts, lese
+He was charged on two counts,

-majeste and selling CDs without official permission.
+lese majeste and selling CDs without official permission.

 Thailand's monarchy is an extremely sensitive subject in the politically divided nation, which is looking to hold elections in the coming months as it recovers from deadly street protests in April and May 2010.

 The documentary was broadcast by the state-funded Australian Broadcasting Corporation (ABC) last April in the midst of a military crackdown on the anti-government Red Shirt demonstrations.
-The programme was not shown outside the country and could
+The programme was not shown outside the country

-not be viewed over the Internet, but Thailand warned that the broadcast could affect ties with Australia.
+and could not be viewed over the Internet, but Thailand warned that the broadcast could affect ties with Australia.

 Thailand has drawn continued criticism from rights groups for suppressing freedom of speech using the Computer Crimes Act and the lese majeste legislation.